-Crank bar, also known as bent up bar is very important for slab.
-It is also important for preparing bar bending schedule.
+Crank bar, also known as bent up bar is very important for slabs.
+It is also important for preparing a bar bending schedule.

 What Is Crank Bar?

 Different shape of cranks bar is provided in the slab and other structural members.
 Bars are bent near the supports normally at an angle of 45°.
 The angle bent may also be 30° in shallow beams where the (effective depth < 1.5 breadth).

 The maximum tensile stress that is positive moments (sagging) acting in the middle of the slab and the maximum compressive stress that is negative moments (hogging) acting at both ends of the support.

 When these bars are provided, the strength and deformation capacity of slabs with bent up bars compared to slabs without bent up bars is sufficiently increased.

 Crank bars are generally provided